Community Engagement Community

-Over the past five years, Jeremiah has sought out experiences and education in order to better understand where the system failed him and where it continues to fail others in terms of HIV treatment and prevention.
+Prior to joining TAG in 2013, first as HIV Prevention Research and Policy Coordinator, Jeremiah sought out experiences and education in order to better understand where the system failed him and where it continues to fail others in terms of HIV treatment and prevention.
 This drive has taken him to Peru to work with an AIDS service organization; to rural Colorado, where he worked as a case manager and prevention specialist for two years; to an internship with the United Nations Programme on HIV/AIDS; and, most recently, to Columbia University to study public health.
-Along the way, he has seen a great deal of confusion around HIV prevention and encountered misconceptions about those living with the virus or those most at risk for it.
-As part of TAG, he hopes to counteract this by promoting better surveillance methods, effective utilization of existing and future research, and prevention strategies that take into account the true complexity of HIV in the United States.
+Along the way, he has seen a great deal of confusion around HIV and encountered misconceptions about those living with the virus or those most at risk for it.
+As part of TAG, he works to counteract this by promoting better surveillance methods, effective utilization of existing and future research, and prevention strategies that take into account the true complexity of HIV in the United States.

 Jeremiah was honored by POZ magazine as one of the top 100 HIV/AIDS activists in the United States in 2010.